Critical analysis on the reproducibility of visual quality assessment using deep features: Abstract

 \section{Abstract}

 Data used to train supervised machine learning models are commonly split into independent training, validation, and test sets.
-In this paper we illustrate that intricate cases of data leakage have occurred in the no-reference video and image quality assessment literature.
-We show that the performance results of several recently published journal papers that are well above the best performances in related works, cannot be reached.
-Our analysis shows that information from the test set was inappropriately used in the training process in different ways.
-When correcting for the data leakage, the performances of the approaches drop below the state-of-the-art by a large margin.
+This paper illustrates that complex data leakage cases have occurred in the no-reference image and video quality assessment literature.
+Recently, papers in several journals reported performance results well above the best in the field.
+However, our analysis shows that information from the test set was inappropriately used in the training process in different ways and that the claimed performance results cannot be achieved.
+When correcting for the data leakage, the performances of the approaches drop even below the state-of-the-art by a large margin.
 Additionally, we investigate end-to-end variations to the discussed approaches, which do not improve upon the original.